FrankDocu/Lichess-Development-Onboarding/Lichess-Development-Onboarding-(Windows).md

 GNU/Linux instructions: https://github.com/ornicar/lila/wiki/Lichess-Development-Onboarding

 Note that Windows is not officially supported for lila builds.
-You can get it to work now, but there is no guarantee that it stays like that.
+It works now, but there is no guarantee that it stays like that.

-_Note: this page is outdated, but I'll update it soon.
-When this notice is gone, it means that the page will be updated._

 ## Prequisites
  - Git